amadeusz-zackiewicz/AI-Core-Pinterest-Data-Pipeline/README.md

 # What is this project?
 This is my final project on the AICore aiming to get me familiar with Data Engineering techniques and technology.
+In this project I will be setting up a full pipeline based on Pinterest Experimentation Data Pipeline.

 ## Milestone 1 - 3
 I have read the brief of what my specification of the project is and I have set up my virtual environment with all the required libraries and dependencies and made it ready to start development.
 I have then downloaded all the required files and software to simulate users sending data.